RedQ/Bomb-SMS-Notifier/readme.txt

 = Our Portfolio =
+We are using this plugin in production here <a href="https://cartsy.redq.io/">Cartsy - SuperFast WordPress WooCommerce Theme</a>.
-You can check our <a href="http://codecanyon.net/user/redqteam/portfolio?ref=redqteam">Portfolio</a> from here.
+You can check our <a href="https://redq.io/">Portfolio</a> from here.

 == Installation ==